tianhukj/image-ascii-exsample/README.md

 ## Project Introduction

-ASCII Art Converter is a simple tool for converting images to ASCII art.
+asciimj is a simple tool for converting images to ASCII art.
 It is written in Python and provides a convenient one-click Windows startup script that allows users to complete the conversion by simply entering the image path.

 ## Installation Guide